TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/GeneralConventions/ReviewPolicy.rst

 *   Check if there were any **labels that require follow-up changes** to the Pull Request (like rework of wording, changing code snippets, adding screenshots).
-If applicable, a maintainer can either create the Pull Request themself, or maybe ask contributors, if they want to follow up.
+If applicable, a maintainer can either create the Pull Request themself, or maybe ask contributors, if they want to create a follow-up.
 *   If a **backport** is needed, see :ref:`backport-changes` on how to perform this.
 *   The maintainer who merges a Pull Request can make a decision on the scope of the backport.
 If a backport is too hard or time-consuming to execute,